RinniSwift/Tweet-Generator/README.md

 ## [histogram_word_count.py](https://github.com/RinniSwift/Tweet-Generator/blob/master/histogram_word_count.py)
 *The above file demonstrates:*
-1. returns a histogram that displays the word and the number of times it appeared in a given text file (*dictionary*)
+1. returns a histogram that displays the word and the number of times it appeared in a given text file (*dictionary, lists of lists, lists of tuples*)
 2. returns all the words that are unique in the text file
 3. returns the amount of times a given word has appeared in the text file
 4. returns the most frequent word used in the text file